Kawaji Toshiyoshi: Early life and career

-Born on 17 June 1834 (OS: 11 May 1834) in Kagoshima, Kawaji Toshiyoshi was the eldest son of Kawaji Toshiaki (also known as Kawaji Toshiakira, 1801–1868) with his wife Etsuko.
-While his generally accepted birth year is 1834, other sources mention it as either 1829 or 1836.
-His father was a progressive Kanjō-bugyō who negotiated the Treaty of Shimoda, and campaigned for opening Japan with Tsutsui Masanori (1778–1859), a Gaikoku bugyō.
-Toshiyoshi himself, while serving under Shimazu Hisamitsu, the last Satsuma Domain daimyō, was tasked to study foreign techniques to apply on the Japanese military.
-On 20 August 1864, he was involved in the Kinmon incident (Forbidden Gate Incident), wherein he fought against rōnin from the Chōshū Domain.
-Both being samurai of the Satsuma Domain, Toshiyoshi and Toshiaki played significant roles in the Boshin War and the Meiji Restoration.
-Toshiyoshi participated in the Battle of Toba–Fushimi (27–31 January 1868), and the Battle of Aizu (6 October – 6 November 1868).
+Born on 17 June 1834 (OS: 11 May 1834) in Kagoshima, Toshiyoshi was the eldest son of Kawaji Toshichika, a samurai of yoriki rank serving Satsuma domain.
+(While his generally accepted birth year is 1834, some sources give it as either 1829 or 1836.)
+While serving under Shimazu Hisamitsu, the last Satsuma domain daimyō, he was tasked with studying foreign techniques to apply to the local military.
+On 20 August 1864, he was involved in the Kinmon incident (Forbidden Gate Incident), wherein he fought against rōnin from Chōshū Domain.
+Being samurai of Satsuma domain, Toshiyoshi played a significant role in the Boshin War and the Meiji Restoration.
+He participated in the Battle of Toba–Fushimi (27–31 January 1868), and the Battle of Aizu (6 October – 6 November 1868).
 Even though wounded at the Battle of Nihonmatsu (29 July 1868), he recovered so that he could participate in the Aizu campaign.
 After the war he was promoted to Bugyō (奉行, lit. governor or commissioner).